PJM Interconnection: Deregulation and expansion, 2004-present

 In May 2004, Commonwealth Edison (ComEd) joined PJM as a separate balancing authority operating under the RTO.
 PJM was able to manage the two territories in a single market by a mechanism known as "the pathway", a set of firm contracts that transferred energy from ComEd through third party control areas to the eastern PJM markets and beyond.
 In October 2004, American Electric Power (AEP) and Dayton Power & Light (DPL) joined PJM, which allowed PJM to collapse back into a single control area.

 In January 2005, Duquesne Light Co.
 (DLCO) joined PJM.
 In May 2005, Dominion Virginia Power joined PJM, extending the southern border to North Carolina.
 FirstEnergy was added to PJM in June 2011, expanding the footprint across northern Ohio to the Michigan border.
 Areas of Ohio and Kentucky near Cincinnati covered by Duke Energy joined the PJM footprint in January 2012.
 In 2018, the Ohio Valley Electric Corporation (OVEC) integrated into PJM.
-At this time, PJM now borders 22 balancing authorities representing eleven market interfaces.